onewayautomation/obox-suite/README.md

 ### Create the TLS certificate signed by OPC UA Certificate Authority.

-- Open OPC UA Registration Authority web page https://opcua.ca/ejbca/ra/
+- Open OPC UA Registration Authority web page https://public.opcua.ca/ejbca/ra/  Note: The URL must have trailing forward slash symbol at the end.

 	Note: this certificate authority is used for test purposes only.
 For production, use your own PKI infrastructure to manage certificates.
 If you need help on setting up your own PKI, please contact support@onewayautomation.com.